Compilation

 As the next step, local variables of the routine are expressed in terms of variables passed from its parent (this step does nothing for the root routine).
 As the result, all local variables are expressed in terms of global parameters.

-corresponding entry in parameter tree is added.
-For instance, suppose that port in_0
+corresponding entry in parameter map is added.
+For instance suppose that port in_0

 got compiled and has now